 Product Of The Month

-Every month we spotlight a bread or product we sell in the cafes.
+Every month we spotlight a bread or product that we sell in our cafés.
 We hope you enjoy learning a little about them.
 Stop by any of our locations to sample these treats and take something home to share.